open-edge-insights/ts-kapacitor/README.md

     ```
   * Do the [provisioning](../README.md#provision) and run the EII stack.

-## Using output plugin with RFC udf
+## Using input/output plugin with RFC udf
   * Add the RFC task to [config.json](config.json):
     ```
         "task": [